KiraMayuri/KiraMayuri.io/README.md

 My setup is a nerdy blend of savy tech and software solutions to common issues I encountered (and noticed others having) while streaming.

-I route my microphone through a DAW, where I do a high pass EQ setting, Noise Gating, De-Essing, Compressing, and on output I gain and set a volume ceiling.
-Since ASIO takes over the soudsource using any software to process sound demands that you have internal routing of sound source.
-I use Voicemeeter and VB cable to do this, after routing the sound, OBS can now stream the processed sound.
+I route my microphone through a DAW, where I do a high pass EQ setting, as well as Noise Gating, De-Essing, and Compressing.
+When outputing I gain and set a volume ceiling.
+Since ASIO takes over the soudsource, using any software to process sound demands that you do some internal sound routing to make the processed sound available for OBS to stream, I use Voicemeeter and VB cable to accomplish this.

-After some trail I have come to use my GPU to encode my stream before broadcasting.
-This has spared my CPU load approx 25%.
-If you don't have GPU to spare, I suggest sticking with x264 encoding.
+After some trail I have come to use my GPU to encode my stream before broadcasting (NVENC H.264).
+This has lowered my CPU load by approx 25% compared to using x264.

 ![OBS Settings 1](https://i.gyazo.com/a6fd9ef5a2899686abe082d28393cdd9.png)
+Format: ![OBS Settings]
 ![OBS Settings 2](https://i.gyazo.com/782779539ca662650bd29f82c6cdce34.png)
+Format: ![OBS Settings]

 ### Build
 > Silent Base 800 Case